Wayne Dobson (non-broadcast pilot)

 For a start, the contestants were given 15 seconds to memorise where everything is on the board.
 Then, and here's the explanation on the clever wordplay in the above paragraph, the board would then go blank so all the squares were hidden and then the grid would turn through 90 degrees (180 degrees in Round 2) so the players needed to have a good memory and fine mental agility skills if they wanted to win.
 They were given a category of square to find every time - and if they found the wrong category, the square became, as Mark put it, 'a dead square', or if it was a penalty square, the contestants would normally lose some money as a result.

 The squares themselves had quite a bit of variety too.
 The main 'character' of the show was a burglar called Jules who stunningly was also a cat (respect to whoever thought up the cat burglar idea).
 Some squares bearing a pound sign started a sort of Roulette thing where the player currently playing would stop a flashing totaliser which was randomly flashing cash values which would be added to their stash.
 There were also red pound sign squares (used only in the second round), in which the contestants needed to hit a zero, otherwise they'd lose the amount of money they landed on.
-In addition, there were 'Swag' squares, which could win the contestants mystery prizes.
+In addition, there were 'Swag' squares, which could win the contestants mystery prizes - not that that was necessarily a good thing, however, as some of the prizes were of the 'joke' variety, such as a 'twenty-piece dinner service', which was actually several items of broken crockery.

-Round Two was played for double cash (i.e. this was probably a Stephen Leahy show) and the winning team went through to round three where they played for £3000.
+Round 2 was played for double cash (i.e. this was probably a Stephen Leahy show) and the winning team went through to round three where they played for £3000.
 Only one of the winners would play this round and he/she had a maximum of 8 moves to play with, within a minute.
-There were five squares that they needed to find in any order in order to win the jackpot (these included the key, the safe and other related features).
-There were also 6 squares containing extra cash amounts and 5 'police' squares that would each lose the contestant ten seconds of his/her allotted time if accidentally revealed.
-They had to remember the positions, then the grid would turn so that the inner four squares went 180 degrees one way and the 12 outer squares would rotate 90 degrees the other way - so as to really confuse the contestants.
+There were 5 squares that they needed to find in any order in order to win the jackpot (the key, the bank, the alarm, the vault and the safe).
+There were also 6 squares containing extra cash amounts and 5 'police' squares (or 'The Bill', as Walker tended to call them) that would each lose the contestant 5 seconds of his/her allotted time if accidentally revealed.
+They had to remember the positions, then the grid would turn so that the inner 4 squares went 180 degrees one way and the 12 outer squares would rotate 90 degrees the other way - so as to really confuse the contestants.
 Although the extra cash amounts were well worth having, it was always best for the contestants to concentrate on getting the 5 main squares, given that they only had 8 moves in which to do it and finding too many of the other squares (especially the police ones) would mean that they could not hit the jackpot.

 A show with a sense of humour then (even if it was hosted by Roy Walker's son - arf!) and had some good fun moments.